27 Signs You Have Dyspraxia, aka Developmental Coordination Disorder

 The early diagnosis made me lucky.
 I knew why I walked into walls, doors, desks, my own feet.
 I knew why I struggled to interject into conversations at the right moment.
 I knew that it was OK to find the whole thing kind of funny, really, because it wasn’t my fault.
 Many dyspraxic individuals aren't that lucky.

-"Educators, therapists, medical doctors, and other professionals may think a person with dyspraxia has ODD or OCD or another emotional disorder,” says Carol Stock Kranowitz, author of the Sync series, including The Out-of-Sync Child Grows Up.
+"Educators, therapists, medical doctors, and other professionals may think a person with dyspraxia has ODD or OCD or another emotional disorder,” Carol Stock Kranowitz, an expert in sensory processing disorders and author of the Sync series, including The Out-of-Sync Child Grows Up, tells Bustle.
 "In fact, the person may have Sensory Processing Disorder (SPD), which affects how they respond to sensations of touch and movement," she adds.
 (Some experts view dyspraxia as a subset of SPD.)

 One reason for the lack of accurate diagnoses is that many people with dyspraxia don't present with symptoms as "classic" as mine.
-“Dyspraxia/DCD is a cluster of difficulties and can present with different difficulties,” says Michèle Lee, who chairs the U.K.'s Dyspraxia Foundation.
+“Dyspraxia/DCD is a cluster of difficulties and can present with different difficulties,” physiotherapist Michèle Lee, MBE, who chairs the U.K.'s Dyspraxia Foundation, tells Bustle.
 “The common symptom is difficulties with gross and fine motor skills.”

 If this sounds familiar, how can you find out if you have dyspraxia?
 Well, you can’t self-diagnose.
 You'll need to be professionally assessed by at least one specialist who has experience in the field.
 This can be tricky.
 It's a fairly new field, especially outside of Commonwealth countries.
 Even the DSM — the United States’ diagnostic bible, short for the Diagnostic and Statistical Manual of Mental Disorders — only made changes to its definition of "motor disorders," which now includes DCD, in 2013.

-Here are some signs that could indicate you’re dyspraxic.
+Here are some signs that could indicate you’re dyspraxic, so you can talk to your doctor about how to diagnose it.

 1. You’re Really Freaking Clumsy